Sabbath Safety

 Fight?
 OK, now we're getting somewhere!
 Let's talk about that for a bit and look at some different scenarios.
 I've been to a few other churches other than my own as a guest and it seems like one thing is fairly consistent... and predictable.
 Most of them have some sort of an opening exercise in a larger, more open area and then split up into groups and retire to their respective classrooms.
 Let's take them in order.
 If you were a shooter bent on achieving a respectable body count, wouldn't that large room be a logical place to start?
 The congregation would generally do well to sit away from the outer edges of the seating arrangement, whether it be wooden pews or folding chairs.
 Select personnel, whether they be former or current law enforcement, veterans or just men or women determined not to allow a catastrophe to happen while they are present, should sit in strategic positions where they can best respond if necessary.

 If the worst case scenario were to happen, GET DOWN!
 Right where you are, GET DOWN!
 This puts some visual interruption between you and the shooter and throws a monkey wrench in his plans.
-He was counting on you all jumping up and piling up against the door.
+He or she was counting on you all jumping up and piling up against the door like they did in the theater in Aurora, Colorado a few years ago.
 Don't make it any easier for him than you have to!
 Will getting on the floor guarantee that you won't be shot?
-Not necessarily but it will most decidedly cut down on the number of casualties that are created.
+Not necessarily but it will most assuredly cut down on the number of casualties that are created.
 Men, shield the women and children as much as possible.
 STAY DOWN until you have some indication that it is safe to get up.
 Don't try to be a hero.
-If you are not trained and armed, stay out of the way of those that are and let them address the situation without having to worry about innocent people gumming up the works.
+If you are not trained and armed, stay out of the way of those who are and let them address the situation without having to worry about innocent people gumming up the works.
 If there is no one in the congregation that is either armed, trained or both, you must take it upon yourselves to either subdue the shooter or make life so miserable for him that he runs away.

 OK, what happens if you're in the hallways or classrooms when the shooting starts?
 Get in the nearest room and lock or barricade the door as best you can.
 Take stock of your resources.
 Weapons?
-Chairs, music stands, pencils, briefcases, fingernails, water bottles, staplers, etc. Be prepared to relentlessly introduce the shooter to all of the above if he manages to breech your doorway.
+Chairs, music stands, pencils, briefcases, fingernails, water bottles, staplers, etc. Be prepared to relentlessly introduce the assailant to all of the above if he manages to breech your doorway.
+While it may be inadvisable to bring a stapler to a gunfight, it is many times better than doing nothing at all.
+History has proven this over and over!

 SURRENDERING OR COMPLYING WILL NOT SAVE YOU!!
 It is most unlikely that he came there to take hostages.
 The statistics are abundantly clear.
-In 100% of situations where one of more individuals with weapons have tried to kill or control a group of people, people that fight have a much better chance of surviving than those that cower.
+In 100% of situations where one of more individuals with weapons have tried to kill or control a group of people, people that fight have a much better chance of surviving than those that cower in the corner and await their fate.
 An excellent example is the Warsaw Ghetto Uprising of 1943.
-Read up on it...
+Read up on it.

-I have a few more thoughts on this that I will share in the next segment of Southwest Freedom.
+I have a few more thoughts on this that I will share in another segment of Southwest Freedom.

 #SouthwestShootingAuthority